MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 # Header-based authentication for single sign-on with application proxy and PingAccess

-Microsoft Entra application proxy has partnered with PingAccess so that your Microsoft Entra customers can access more of your applications.
+Microsoft partnered with PingAccess to provide more access applications.
 PingAccess provides another option beyond integrated [header-based single sign-on](application-proxy-configure-single-sign-on-with-headers.md).

 ## What's PingAccess for Microsoft Entra ID?

-With PingAccess for Microsoft Entra ID, you can give users access and single sign-on (SSO) to applications that use headers for authentication.
+With PingAccess for Microsoft Entra ID, you give users access and single sign-on (SSO) to applications that use headers for authentication.
 Application proxy treats these applications like any other, using Microsoft Entra ID to authenticate access and then passing traffic through the connector service.
 PingAccess sits in front of the applications and translates the access token from Microsoft Entra ID into a header.
 The application then receives the authentication in the format it can read.

-Your users won't notice anything different when they sign in to use your corporate applications.
-They can still work from anywhere on any device.
-The application proxy connectors direct remote traffic to all apps without regard to their authentication type, so they'll still balance loads automatically.
+Users don't notice anything different when they sign in to use corporate applications.
+Applications still work from anywhere on any device.
+The application proxy connectors direct remote traffic to all apps without regard to their authentication type, so they still balance loads automatically.

 ## How do I get access?

-Since this scenario comes from a partnership between Microsoft Entra ID and PingAccess, you need licenses for both services.
+You need a license for PingAccess and Microsoft Entra ID.
 However, Microsoft Entra ID P1 or P2 subscriptions include a basic PingAccess license that covers up to 20 applications.
 If you need to publish more than 20 header-based applications, you can purchase an additional license from PingAccess.

 For more information, see [Microsoft Entra editions](~/fundamentals/whatis.md).

 ## Publish your application in Azure

-This article is for people to publish an application with this scenario for the first time.
-Besides detailing the publishing steps, it guides you in getting started with both application proxy and PingAccess.
-If you've already configured both services but want a refresher on the publishing steps, skip to the [Add your application to Microsoft Entra ID with application proxy](#add-your-application-to-azure-ad-with-application-proxy) section.
+This article outlines the steps to publish an application for the first time.
+The article provides guidance for both application proxy and PingAccess.

 > [!NOTE]
-> Since this scenario is a partnership between Microsoft Entra ID and PingAccess, some of the instructions exist on the Ping Identity site.
+> Some of the instructions exist on the Ping Identity site.

 ### Install an application proxy connector

-If you've enabled application proxy and installed a connector already, you can skip this section and go to [Add your application to Microsoft Entra ID with application proxy](#add-your-application-to-azure-ad-with-application-proxy).

-The application proxy connector is a Windows Server service that directs the traffic from your remote employees to your published applications.
-For more detailed installation instructions, see [Tutorial: Add an on-premises application for remote access through application proxy in Microsoft Entra ID](~/identity/app-proxy/application-proxy-add-on-premises-application.md).
+The application proxy connector is a Windows Server service that directs traffic from your remote employees to your published applications.
+For more detailed installation instructions, see [Tutorial: Add an on-premises application for remote access through application proxy in Microsoft Entra ID](application-proxy-add-on-premises-application.md).

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator).
 1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Application proxy**.